A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 Do you want a floral bed that will stand out from the lawn in your front yard?
 Well, don’t look any further, old rocks got you!
 (No pun intended).

-You can use the rocks to build a raised bed in the form of a gabion planter or cement-built bed.
+You can use the rocks to build a raised bed in form of a gabion planter or cement-built bed.
 The white sizable rocks will be great for a gabion flower bed.
-The cement-built floral can work with almost any type of rock, but manually broken rocks work better.
+And the cement-built floral can work with almost any type of rock, but manually broken rocks work better.

 17. White Rocks with Pop Colors